-What Can a Handyman Do in Poland, Maine?
+What Can a Handyman Do Without a License in Poland, Maine?

 Maine does not issue a single statewide “general contractor” license for typical handyman/remodeling work, so many handymen can operate without a state contractor license if they stay out of regulated trades (electrical, plumbing, HVAC/refrigeration, propane/natural gas) and pull any required local permits.
 Maine does, however, require state licensure for several construction trades and requires state registrations (and fees) for specific contractor activities like asbestos abatement and lead-related work.
 In Poland (Androscoggin County), your main local compliance items are zoning/home-occupation rules and building permits through the local code office rather than a standalone city business license in most cases.